JonahSul/zenbooker-mcp-cloudflare/README.md

 }
 ```

-Restart Claude and you should see the tools become available.
+Restart Claude and you should see the Zenbooker tools become available.